The Social Attention and Communication Surveillance (SACS) tool

 For early Autism detection

-Associate Professor Josephine Barbaro, OTARC Principal Research Fellow, has been working on the early signs of Autism in babies and toddlers for more than 15 years.
-The SACS method identifies a set of behaviours or 'early markers' that are characteristic of children on the Autism spectrum, from as young as 12 months old.
+Associate Professor Josephine Barbaro, Principal Research Fellow at the Olga Tennison Autism Research Centre, has been working on the early signs of autism in babies and toddlers for more than 18 years.
+The SACS method identifies a set of behaviours or 'early signs' that are characteristic of Autistic children, from as young as 12 months old.

 We now offer training in the SACS Revised and SACS Pre-school tools.